EmployTest Logo

 2. Use a mix of situational and behavioral

-Leverage the following questions to gain a comprehensive understanding of each candidate’s knowledge and skills:
+Use a combination of situational and behavioral interviewing tips to gain a comprehensive understanding of each candidate’s knowledge and skills:

 Candidates may at times give vague or incomplete responses, so be prepared to ask follow-up questions.
 This step prevents misunderstandings and allows you to dive deeper into their values and decisions.
 More importantly, additional unexpected questions test how applicants perform under stress.